Nominations for the 2015 Blavatnik Regional Awards are now closed.

 The regional postdoctoral awards of the Blavatnik Awards for Young Scientists acknowledge and celebrate the excellence of outstanding postdoctoral scientists and engineers from New York, New Jersey, and Connecticut working in disciplines within the Life Sciences, Physical Sciences & Engineering, and Chemistry.

 Three winners will each receive $30,000 in unrestricted funds, and six finalists will each receive $10,000 in unrestricted funds.

-- Have been born in or after 1972.
+- Have been born in or after 1973.

-- Have earned a doctoral degree (PhD, DPhil, MD, DDS, DVM, etc.).
+- Hold a doctoral degree (PhD, DPhil, MD, DDS, DVM, etc.).

-- December 2, 2013: Nominations open
+- December 2, 2014: Nominations open

-- January 31, 2014: Nominations close
+- February 3, 2015: Nominations close

-- Summer 2014: Winners and finalists selected
+- Summer 2015: Winners and finalists selected

 - Quality: The extent to which the work is reliable, valid, credible, and scientifically rigorous.

-- Impact: The extent to which the work addresses an important problem and is influential in the candidate’s field.
+- Impact: The extent to which the work addresses an important problem and is influential in the nominee’s field.